AI/ML Literature in Accounting

 Related Books

-Agrawal, A., Gans, J., & Goldfarb, A. (2018).
+Agrawal, A., Gans, J., and Goldfarb, A. (2018).
 Prediction Machines: The Simple Economics of Artificial Intelligence.
 Harvard Business Press.

 Kahneman, D., Sibony, O., & Sunstein, C. R. (2021).
 Noise: A flaw in human judgment.
 Little, Brown.